What is Convertible Term Life Insurance? (2025 Guide)

 How do I know if my term life insurance policy is convertible?

-How do you convert term life to whole life insurance?
+Are there fees when you convert term life to permanent life insurance?

 What if I outlive my convertible term life insurance?